-CCMAT - CCMAT4 TRANSITIONAL MATH (I, II, III, IV 9,10,11,12, One year, Credit: 1
+CCMATI - CCMAT4 TRANSITIONAL MATH (I, II, III, IV)

 Transitional Math is a yearlong course.
 Students will work on mastering basic math skills and becoming as independent as possible when applying these skills in functional settings within the classroom and out in the community.
 To begin, this course aims to improve student knowledge of basic operations including addition, subtraction, multiplication, and division using calculators or other tools as necessary.
-After covering the basics, and based upon individual need, the course will progress on to varying levels of complex word problems, money, time, measurement, fractions, pre-algebra and pre-geometry concepts.
+After covering the basics, and based upon individual need, the course will progress on to varying levels of complex word problems, money, time, measurement, fractions, prealgebra and pre-geometry concepts.
 Instruction is individualized, based on student need, and presented in individual, small, and whole group settings.
 Evaluation will be based on participation, practice, informal and formal assessments.

-CCSCI1 - CCSCI4 TRANSITIONAL SCIENCE (I, II, III, IV) 9,10,11,12, One year, Credit: 1
+CCSI1 - CCSI4 TRANSITIONAL SCIENCE (I, II, III, IV)